-From Monday, March 20 to Friday, March 24, 2023, the Shoah Memorial is again engaged and offers activities for school audiences: screening-meeting, play, testimonies, workshops and guided tours.
+From Monday, March 20 to Friday, March 24, 2023, the Shoah Memorial is once again taking action and offering activities for school audiences: screening-meet-ups, plays, testimonials, workshops, and guided tours.

-The Museum of Art and History of Judaism and the Holocaust Memorial invite students to attend the play
+The Museum of Art and History of Judaism and the Shoah Memorial invite students to attend the play

 In both institutions, educational workshops and guided tours related to the themes of the play are offered to students.